 This classroom exists, in part, to help break the cycle of homelessness.
 The experience shared within its walls are vital to that process.

-If you would like to learn more about Montessori Academy’s Montessori classroom at The Center for the Homeless, feel free to contact us.
+If you would like to learn more about The Montessori Academy’s Early Childhood classroom at The Center for the Homeless, feel free to contact us.